 - a.
 Changes in the macroeconomic situation in Israel and globally, including changes in the security situation, inflation, interest rates, unemployment, the average salary, pandemics, disasters, etc., may have material impact on the Company's business results.
 Changes in the regulatory policy for capital markets and volatility in the capital markets, in general, and bond yields, in particular, may have material impact on the business results of the Company. - b.
 The internal political situation and the foreign affairs and security situation of Israel affects the fiscal and monetary situation of the Israeli economy and the position of the capital market.
 In addition, different security arrangement may have impact on the prevalence of car theft in Israel and thus, have material impact on the results in the vehicle property insurance business. - c.
 The Israeli insurance market is competitive, especially so in retail insurance, which is the main activity of the Company.
 Raising rates given the competition in this market may impact profitability of the Company.
 For more information about the competition in the Company's different areas of activity and measures that the Company is taking to deal with this competition, see paragraphs 2.1.2, 2.2.2, 2.3.2, 2.4.2, 2.5.2 and 2.6.2 above. - d.
 Frequent changes in regulatory requirements and case law may have material impact on the business results of the Company. - e.
-In addition, the Company believes that the key factors for success in its activity include: frequent revision of actuary assumptions that underlies rates; improvement of quality, professionalism and underwriting data reliability; the quality of reinsurance and stability of reinsurers; customer mix and loyalty; customer retention levels; cutting operating costs; marketing and distribution; costs of IT and supporting systems; quality of investment portfolio management and investment income; streamlining claims management and settlement costs; achieving a high rate of subrogation; improving the quality of customer service to customers; low frequency of natural disasters; reducing the scale of insurance fraud; recruiting and retaining quality human capital; the Company's ability to improve agreements with suppliers, the quality of collection of the Company, the creation of new distribution channels, continuous improvement in the field of digitization and automation and the ability of the Company to allow its employees to work remotely in contingencies.
+In addition, the Company believes that the key factors for success in its activity include: frequent revision of actuary assumptions that underlies rates; improvement of the quality of services to the policyholders, professionalism and underwriting data reliability; the quality of reinsurance and stability of reinsurers; customer mix and loyalty; customer retention levels; cutting operating costs; marketing and distribution; costs of IT and supporting systems; quality of investment portfolio management and investment income; streamlining claims management and settlement costs; achieving a high rate of subrogation; improving the quality of customer service to customers; low frequency of natural disasters; reducing the scale of insurance fraud; recruiting and retaining quality human capital; improvement of agreements with suppliers and assimilation of responsible procurement considerations, the quality of collection of the Company, the creation of new distribution channels, continuous improvement in the field of digitization and automation, the ability of the Company to allow its employees to work remotely in contingencies, and the development of new insurance products that address a sustainable need.